erdnaxeli/clip/docs/user guide/first_steps.md

 end
 ```

-**Clip** work by including `Clip::Mapper` inside a type, a class or a struct.
+**Clip** works by including `Clip::Mapper` inside a user defined type, a class or a struct.
-By including this module, a macro is executed and generate a constructor, the method `#parse` we used earlier, and the help.
+When including this module, a macro is executed to generates a constructor, the method `#parse` we used earlier, and the help.
-It works by analysing the type's attributes to find what option and arguments will be parsed.
+It does that by analysing the type's attributes to find what option and arguments will need to be parsed.
 We said it _maps_ the type definition to the expected CLI parameters, hence the name "Mapper".

-The advantage is that you get a totally valid type, which guarantees you
+The advantage is that you get a fully valid type, which guarantees you
 type safety at compilation and completion when writing code (if your editor supports it).

 Here **Clip** detected that we need one argument named `NAME`.

 !!! tip
     A class is allocated on the heap and passed by reference while a struct is allocated on the stack and passed by value.
     Hence structs are better suited for read only object.

     In this tutorial we will only use structs as we will never need to edit the
     object, but you can use classes as well.